Frequently Asked Questions Answered

 Does BSL have scholarships available for entering students (First Year or “1L” students)?

 No. BSL has a limited endowment and has chosen to create scholarships for 2L and above students based on academic performance and, in certain instances, financial need.
 A complete list of scholarships and their requirements are available on the scholarships page.

-How many semesters is BSL open for classes each year?
+How many terms is BSL open for classes each year?